pascal-fb-martin/pidcc/README.md

 The client application must launch `pidcc` in the background and control it through a pipe.

 > [!NOTE]
-> PiGPIO provides its own application, which allows multiple client (non root) applications to share access to the GPIO pins.
-The PiDcc program is slightly different, as the interface and client libraries provided by PiGPIO are still multithread.
-That insulation from multithread mode is intentional, as the client applications that PiDcc was intended for will not be built in multithread mode.
-In addition, the PiDcc application uses a simple (simplistic?) and documented protocol, and a client application does not depend on any specific library.
+> PiGPIO provides its own application, `pigpiod`, which allows multiple client (non root) applications to share access to the GPIO pins.
+The interface and client libraries provided by PiGPIO are still multithread.
+The PiDcc application is specific to the DCC standard, not general purpose: the client application does not need to be aware of the DCC signal modulation rules.
+PiDcc uses a simple (simplistic?) and documented protocol, and the client application does not depend on any specific library.
+A PiDcc client application is not required to be built in multithread mode, and can use any programming language it sees fit (see the test scripts).
+The avoidance of multithread mode is intentional, as the client applications that PiDcc is intended for are single threaded.
+On the downside, PiDcc does not support sharing access between multiple applications (yet..).

 ## Restrictions